Harjit Harman

-Harjit Harman (ਹਰਜੀਤ ਹਰਮਨ) is an Indian singer.
+Harjit Harman (ਹਰਜੀਤ ਹਰਮਨ) is an Indian singer songwriter and actor associated with Punjabi language music and films.

 Harman released his solo album Zanjeeri in 2002.
 He has since produced several albums including Panjebaan, Mundri and Hoor.
 In 2011, his album Shaan-E-Quam (Pride of the Nation) was nominated for the Global Indian Music Awards in the category "Best Folk Album".